 We ran the test using two devices – a Microsoft Surface running Windows 10 and a HTC Android phone.

 We were able to access the opening page of the portal and see the rotating rectangles showing what’s available.
 Connecting to the internet, however, didn’t work.
 The Rokki representative on board confirmed the service isn’t available for tablets.

 As one who prefers a larger screen, this writer is hopeful this will change, as the choices available are good.
 You can see a brief view of the test in the accompanying video.

 You need to be in ‘Flight mode’ before selecting Rokki.com in Networks available.
 Then you need to follow all the prompts to get connected.

 If you’ve already got your pre-paid voucher, select ‘Cash’ when prompted and you’re good to go.
 Otherwise pay by Credit Card on the ROKKI Portal.
-You can request a receipt to be sent by email for your records.
+Include your email to receive your receipt.

 You’ll have either 3MB (chat) or 10MB (internet) data to play with depending on your plan.
 So get messaging or send those important emails.
 Unfortunately, this writer was able to access both WhatsApp and Outlook to send messages and emails, but neither was delivered to the recipient.
 This issue has been flagged with Rokki Wi-Fi.